 Jews and Gentiles are sons of God.

 “Do not judge the Gentiles for believing the God of Abraham, Isaac, and Jacob because they are not Jews, or you too will be judged for being sons of disobedience.
-As it is written “For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you” (Matthew 7:1–2).
+As it is written, “For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you” (Matthew 7:1–2).

-How and the Gentiles became part of Jesus’ gospel is no longer beyond us.
+How the Gentiles became part of Jesus’ gospel is no longer beyond us.
 We already learned that Gentiles had encountered Jesus.
-The story of the Samaritan woman at the well from the Gospel of John-4:4–26.
-The Samaritan woman whom Jesus spoke to about the living well, that whoever drinks from it will never be thirsty again.
-Another was a gentile woman who came from Canaan came to Jesus, crying out, “Lord, Son of David, have mercy on me!
+The story of the Samaritan Woman at the well from the Gospel of John 4:4–26.
+The Samaritan Woman Jesus spoke to about the living well, that whoever drinks from it will never be thirsty again.
+Another was a gentile woman from Canaan who came to Jesus, crying, “Lord, Son of David, have mercy on me!
 My daughter is demon-possessed and suffering terribly.”
 “Jesus did not answer a word.
 So his disciples came to him and urged him, “Send her away, for she keeps crying out after us.”
 He answered, “I was sent only to the lost sheep of Israel.”
-“The woman came and knelt before him.
+“The Woman came and knelt before him.
 “Lord, help me!” she said.
 He replied, “It is not right to take the children’s bread and toss it to the dogs.”
-“Yes it is, Lord,” she said.”
+“Yes, it is, Lord,” she said.”
 “Even the dogs eat the crumbs that fall from their master’s table.”
-“Then Jesus said to her, “Woman, you have great faith!
+“Then Jesus said to her, “Woman, you have great Faith!
 Your request is granted.”
 And her daughter was healed at that moment.
-The involvement of the Gentile in receiving the gospel is voluntary, the Gentile believes Jesus and the gospel.—Matthew 15:22-28
+The involvement of the Gentile in receiving the gospel is voluntary; the Gentile believes Jesus and the gospel.—Matthew 15:22-28

 God is all in all.